 Relief.
-The first thing that comes to a developer’s mind when they hear the word “software release”.
+The first thing that comes to a developer’s mind when they hear the word “software release”, regardless of whether it’s manual or continuous deployment.
 That code they’ve been working on for ages is finally live.
 All bugs cleared.
-Released software means the job is done.
+Releasing software means the job is done.
 And it’s well done.

 Everyone’s happy to present their new product.
 But only those who have really worked on it know the huge amounts of effort it took to get there.
-Especially teams who still do manual deployment.
+Especially teams who still do manual deployment instead of continuous deployment.

 Something like this happened to Knight Capital in 2012.
 Knight Capital is a company that specializes in executing trades for retail brokers.